Coin Type – 5 Star Generals – 2013

 Coin Type - 5-Star Generals 2013

-The clad half dollar coin would feature two World War II heroes – General Henry ‘Hap’ Arnold and General Omar Bradley.
-Arnold served as a General in the Army and later in the Air Forces and during World War II he commanded the Army Air Corps as it was then called.
+The clad half dollar features two World War II generals: Henry “Hap” Arnold and Omar Bradley.
+Arnold served as a general in the Army and later in the Air Forces; during World War II he commanded the U.S. Army Air Forces.

-Omar Bradley led US troops during the invasion of Normandy on D-Day, then led our forces as the Allies marched across Europe towards Germany.
-After World War II, Bradley became the Head of the Joint Chiefs of Staff.
+Omar Bradley led U.S. troops during the invasion of Normandy on D-Day, then led U.S. forces as the Allies advanced across Europe toward Germany.
+After World War II, Bradley became the first Chairman of the Joint Chiefs of Staff in 1949.

-The clad half dollar features portraits of Arnold and Bradley facing the viewer.
-On the upper periphery is the word “LIBERTY,” with the phrase “IN GOD WE TRUST,” below it and the 5 five-pointed star arrangement between their portraits.
-Below their portraits are their names “HENRY ‘HAP’ ARNOLD,” and “OMAR N. BRADLEY.”
-The lower periphery bears the date of issue “2013.”
-This obverse was designed and sculpted by the US mint’s Phebe Hemphill.
+The clad half dollar shows portraits of Arnold and Bradley facing the viewer.
+Along the upper periphery appears “LIBERTY,” with “IN GOD WE TRUST” below and a five-star arrangement between the portraits.
+Beneath the portraits are the names “HENRY ‘HAP’ ARNOLD” and “OMAR N. BRADLEY.”
+The lower periphery bears the date “2013.”
+U.S. Mint artist Phebe Hemphill designed and sculpted the obverse.

-The reverse depicts the heraldic crest of Fort Leavenworth with various inscriptions “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and at the bottom of the reverse is the denomination “HALF DOLLAR.”
-This reverse was designed and sculpted again by Phebe Hemphill.
+The reverse depicts the heraldic crest of Fort Leavenworth surrounded by the inscriptions “UNITED STATES OF AMERICA,” “E PLURIBUS UNUM,” and the denomination “HALF DOLLAR” along the bottom.
+Phebe Hemphill also designed and sculpted the reverse.

 (A 2013-D 5-Star Generals, Clad Half Dollar, Uncirculated, Obverse [left], Reverse [right].)